lj0a0/react-interview-exercise/README.md

 ## Note

-You are allowed to use external tools, however we do recommend you to not use them in excess because this way it will be harder evaluate your knowledges.
+You are allowed to use external tools, however we do recommend you to not use them in excess because this way it will be harder to evaluate your knowledges.

+You can also use the IDE of your choice and change what you think is needed to offer the best solution for the final Application to be built.
+An example is, if you see notice some layout html should be changed you are allowed to, we only expect you to explain the reason further.